mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 > For more information about Xamarin.Forms bindable properties, see [Xamarin.Forms Bindable Properties
 > ](~/xamarin-forms/xaml/bindable-properties.md)

-3. Attach the `propertyChanged` delegate of the bindable properties to a new method- `CustomPropertyChanged`- that will process inputs from the user, like setting the label's `Text` and `TextColor` properties from the `ToggleButton`'s `Text` and `UnselectedColor` properties respectively, and add a `TapGestureRecognizer` to the Label’s `GestureRecognizers` collection that will mutate the selection state of the toggle button when the label is tapped.
+3. Attach the `propertyChanged` delegate of the bindable properties to `CustomPropertyChanged` method, that will process inputs from the user, like setting the label's `Text` and `TextColor` properties from the `ToggleButton`'s `Text` and `UnselectedColor` properties respectively, and add a `TapGestureRecognizer` to the Label’s `GestureRecognizers` collection that will mutate the selection state of the toggle button when the label is tapped.

 ```csharp
 private static void CustomPropertyChanged(BindableObject bindable, object oldValue, object newValue)